SohrabSamimi/Training-a-CNN-on-the-CIFAR10-dataset/README.md

 https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html

 I first understood the code, and then wrote the code myself to train the CNN on CIFAR-10.
-I also changed several hyperparameters.
+I also changed several hyperparameters from the Pytorch tutorial.